davidcetinkaya/lazy-img/README.md

 ## HTML settings

-`data-bg-img` - boolean.
+`data-bg-img` - Boolean.
 Only needed for CSS background images, which has to be set to true. `Optional`

-`data-fluid` - boolean.
+`data-fluid` - Boolean.
 Set to true for responsive image and false for fixed image size. `Optional`

-`data-lg-src` – image source for LG screens.
-Will be used as backup if no other sources are provided. `Required`
+`data-lg-src` – String.
+Image source for LG screens. `Required`

-`data-md-src` – image source for MD screens.
-Will be used as backup for SM screens if SM source isn't provided. `Optional`

-`data-sm-src` – image source for SM screens. `Optional`

-`data-lg-height` – image max height in pixels for LG screens (used to generate placeholder for image). `Optional`

-`data-lg-width` – image max width in pixels for LG screens (used to generate placeholder for image). `Optional`
+`data-lg-width` – Floating point number.
+Image max width in pixels for LG screens (used to calculate placeholder size).

-`data-md-height` – image max height in pixels for MD screens (used to generate placeholder for image). `Optional`

-`data-md-width` – image max width in pixels for MD screens (used to generate placeholder for image). `Optional`

-`data-sm-height` – image max height in pixels for SM screens (used to generate placeholder for image). `Optional`

-`data-sm-width` – image max width in pixels for SM screens (used to generate placeholder for image). `Optional`
+`data-lg-height` – Floating point number.
+Should be set in relation to data-lg-width for LazyImage to set image placeholder size with correct aspect ratio. (used to calculate placeholder size).

 ## JavaScript settings